 Beech and Birch Cottages are centrally located in the heart of the picturesque village of Hartington,making the cottages an ideal base from which to explore the Peak District National Park.
 The cottages are approximately 200 yards from the local village shops, Post Office and Inns.

 View from the garden

 Beech Cottage sleeps 7 people in 3 bedrooms.
 Beech Cottage was refurbished in 2008.
 The cottage is fully heated throughout, with electric storage heaters in each bedroom and the living room.
 The kitchen and bathroom have underfloor heating and the living room also has an inviting coal/log fire.
 There is an unlimited supply of coal and logs, and all heating is included in the rental.

 This cottage has been graded with 4 Stars by the AA.

 Birch Cottage was tastefully renovated in 2011 and has a 4* grading from the AA.
 The cottage is fully heated throughout with oil central heating, the living room also has a welcoming wood burning stove.
-Birch Cottage sleeps 6 people comfortably, in 3 bedrooms, plus there is an additional pull out bed.
+Birch Cottage sleeps 6 (+1) in 3 bedrooms.

 Each cottage has a lawned front garden, at the front, with table and chairs and BBQ.
 A private off road car parking space is available for one car at each property, with ample additional car parking available on the quiet adjacent road.